UniversalDependencies/docs/treebanks/jv_csui/jv_csui-pos-SCONJ.md

 ## Morphology

-The form / lemma ratio of `SCONJ` is 67.000000 (the average of all parts of speech is 238.352941).
+The form / lemma ratio of `SCONJ` is 1.155172 (the average of all parts of speech is 1.145928).

-The 1st highest number of forms (67) was observed with the lemma “_”: <em>Memper, Sadurunge, Sajrone, Saking, Saliyane, Sasuwene, ajrih, amarga, amargi, amehe, anggere, anggone, awit, babagan, ben, biih, bilih, dene, guna, jalaran, kados, kaliyan, kangge, kanggo, kanthi, kareben, karo, katimbang, kaya, kaya-kaya, manawa, manawi, menawa, menawi, merga, mila, minangka, nalika, nalikane, nek, nganti, nggo, olehe, prasasat, saderengipun, saengga, sajak, sajroning, saka, sakbubare, saknalika, saksampune, sambi, sanadyan, sanajan, sawise, sawuse, sedhela, sedurung, sejene, sinambi, supaya, supayane, tanpa, tinimbang, wiwit, yen</em>.
+The 1st highest number of forms (3) was observed with the lemma “nalika”: <em>nalika, nalikane, saknalika</em>.

+The 2nd highest number of forms (2) was observed with the lemma “anggo”: <em>anggone, kanggo</em>.

+The 3rd highest number of forms (2) was observed with the lemma “bilih”: <em>biih, bilih</em>.

 `SCONJ` occurs with 2 features: <tt><a href="jv_csui-feat-Polite.html">Polite</a></tt> (245; 78% instances), <tt><a href="jv_csui-feat-ExtPos.html">ExtPos</a></tt> (1; 0% instances)